Skip to main content

 2 mentions Positive Neutral Negative

-Players have noted positive improvements in optimization, particularly highlighting the swift resolution of significant UI issues within a week, which has enhanced their overall experience with the game.
+Players have noted positive improvements in optimization, particularly highlighting a quick resolution to significant UI issues within a week of feedback.
+Overall, the game's responsiveness to user concerns has been well-received.

 • “I already liked where this game was going, and they optimized one of the major UI gripes I had within a week.”